julian-molina/Documentation/docs/_includes/charting_space/time-scale.md

 * ```scale``` is a numerical value between 0 and 100.

-{% include note.html content="The value may be entered via the designer and the charts.
+{% include note.html content="The value may be entered via the design space and the charts.
 Both input methods are synchronized and the resulting values are stored in the node." %}

 <!--------------------------------------------- CONFIGURING ends -->